Dany Dauberson

 Dany Dauberson (16 January 1925 – 16 March 1979) was a French singer and actress.
+In 1956, both Dauberson and Mathé Altéry individually represented France in the first Eurovision Song Contest.

+Early life

+Dany Dauberson was born on 16 January 1925 in Le Creusot, Saône-et-Loire, France.

 Eurovision

-Dauberson was born in Le Creusot, Saône-et-Loire, France.
 On 24 May 1956, at the first Eurovision Song Contest, held at the Teatro Kursaal in Lugano, each participating country had two entrants due to the format of the competition's first year.
-Dany Dauberson, one of the French entrants, performed the song "Il est là" ("He's Here") while Mathé Altéry, the other French entrant, sang "Le Temps Perdu" ("Lost Time").
-Dany Dauberson's score and placing remain undisclosed to this day as only the winner was announced.
+Dauberson, one of the French entrants, performed the song "Il est là" ("He's Here") while Mathé Altéry, the other French entrant, sang "Le Temps Perdu" ("Lost Time").
+Dauberson's score and placing remain undisclosed to this day as only the winner, Lys Assia, was announced.

 Car crash

-In April 1967, while driving towards Duranville, Eure, on the N13, she skidded off the road and crashed into a tree.
-Dauberson was thrown out of her seat and through the windscreen while in the passenger's seat her companion, actress Nicole Berger, suffered both a fractured skull and a crushed rib cage.
-Dauberson and Berger were rushed to hospital, where Berger died from her injuries.
+On 8 April 1967, Dauberson suffered major injuries while riding in a car driven by her companion, actress Nicole Berger.
+The vehicle skidded off the road and crashed into a tree while heading towards Duranville, Eure, on the N13.
+Dauberson was thrown out of her seat and through the windscreen, while Berger suffered a fractured skull and a crushed rib cage.
+Both were rushed to hospital, where Berger died from her injuries six days later.
 Dauberson never fully recovered emotionally or physically from the crash, which ended her career as a singer.

+Death

-She died in 1979, at the age of 54.
+Dauberson died in 1979, at the age of 54.

 She was buried in the town of Saint-Claude in the Jura department, where she had spent part of her youth.